-The practical nursing program will be conducted during the evening, over the course of 40 weeks, from January through December, with vacation periods between terms.
+The practical nursing program will be conducted during the day over the course of 40 weeks, from January through November, with vacation periods between terms.
 All state and federal holidays will be observed.
-Classes will be Monday through Friday, from 3:45-10:15 PM in the classroom at the North Adams campus of the Berkshire Health Systems and at various clinical sites throughout Berkshire County.
+Classes will be Monday through Friday, from 8:00 AM-2:45 PM in the classroom at the North Adams campus of the Berkshire Health Systems and at various clinical sites throughout Berkshire County.
 Field trips may take students out of Berkshire County on occasion.
-There will be a limited number of occasions on which class or clinical experience will be conducted during the day or on a weekend.
+There will be a limited number of occasions on which class or clinical experience will be conducted different hours during the day, evenings, or on a weekend.
 Students will be given sufficient notice to accommodate those scheduling changes into their plans.
+Students will receive both an email notification and a telephone notification.